UW Bothell ranks

 Source: Office of Organizational Excellence & Human Resources

-The wetland at UW Bothell is a living laboratory for the study of ecosystems and ecological restoration.
-The Sarah Simonds Green Conservatory is a greenhouse, classroom and support space for research and public outreach.
-It houses an herbarium that facilitates studies of conservation, biodiversity and climate change.
+The Sarah Simonds Green Conservatory is a greenhouse, classroom and support space for research and public outreach — and houses an herbarium that facilitates studies of conservation, biodiversity and climate change.

 All data was provided by the UW Bothell Office of Institutional Research unless otherwise indicated.